lucannez64/rokoko/hexl-bindings/incomplete-rexl/README.md

 ## Requirements

 - **Rust nightly** (uses `target_feature_inline_always`)
-- An x86-64 CPU (AVX-512 optional but recommended for peak performance)
+- AVX-512 optional but recommended for peak performance on x86-64; portable scalar fallbacks run on any platform

 ## License